Geology of Taranaki

-The Taranaki Region of New Zealand is built upon the Median Batholith in the West, and Greywacke Rocks in the East.
+The Taranaki region of New Zealand is built upon the Median Batholith in the west, and Greywacke Rocks in the east.
 However, no rocks older than Miocene times are visible at the surface.
-The dominant feature of the Taranaki Region is the andesitic stratovolcano of Mount Taranaki, which is only about 130,000 years old.
+The dominant feature of the Taranaki region is the andesitic stratovolcano of Mount Taranaki, which is only about 130,000 years old.
 The dissected hill country to the East of the Taranaki Peninsula, and West of the Central Volcanic Plateau (Ruapehu and Tongariro) is composed of soft Miocene to Pleistocene sandstone and mudstone.
 The coastal lowlands around Wanganui to the South have well-developed Quaternary marine terraces, and coastal sand dunes.

 The Taranaki Basin is the only area in New Zealand with significant known oil and gas deposits, many of them offshore.

 Basement rocks

-Basement rocks do not outcrop in the Taranaki Region due to the thick sedimentary and volcanic cover.
+Basement rocks do not outcrop in the Taranaki region due to the thick sedimentary and volcanic cover.
 However, the basement rocks have been inferred through exploration drilling, geophysical surveys and extrapolation from neighbouring regions.
 The Median Batholith lies to the West of a line between New Plymouth and Manaia.
-To the East of this line are, in order, the Brook Street, Murihiku, Dun Mountain-Maitai, Caples, Waipapa (Morrinsville), and Torlesse (Kaweka) Terranes, mostly composed of Greywacke (apart from the ophiolitic Dun Mountain-Maitai Terrane).
+To the East of this line are, in order, the Brook Street, Murihiku, Dun Mountain–Maitai, Caples, Waipapa (Morrinsville), and Torlesse (Kaweka) terranes, mostly composed of Greywacke (apart from the ophiolitic Dun Mountain–Maitai terrane).

-Te Kuiti Group Coal and Limestone
+Te Kuiti Group coal and limestone

-Throughout much of the West of the North Island, rocks containing coal were formed from swampland in Late Eocene times (37-34 Ma).
-The land sunk and the sea transgressed, and calcareous sandstone, mudstone, and limestone were deposited in Oligocene times (34-24 Ma).
+Throughout much of the West of the North Island, rocks containing coal were formed from swampland in Late Eocene times (37–34 Ma).
+The land sunk and the sea transgressed, and calcareous sandstone, mudstone, and limestone were deposited in Oligocene times (34–24 Ma).
 These rocks underlie more recent Miocene rocks, around the Taranaki Peninsula and surrounding seas.
-The Eocene rocks often provide oil and gas deposits of the Taranaki Region.
+The Eocene rocks often provide oil and gas deposits of the Taranaki region.
 Mudstone anticlines often provide a suitable sealing cover.

-Miocene to Recent Sediment
+Miocene to recent sediment

 In early Miocene times (24 Ma), plate convergence caused regional compression.
-Since then, sedimentation has occurred throughout the Taranaki Region, generating sandstones, soft mudstones, and some limestone.
+Since then, sedimentation has occurred throughout the Taranaki region, generating sandstones, soft mudstones, and some limestone.

 The coastal lowlands around Wanganui have well-developed Quaternary marine terraces (caused by sea-level fluctuations and tectonic uplift), and coastal sand dunes.

-Mohakatino Volcanic Arc
+Mohakatino volcanic arc

 The volcanic arc that developed to the West of Northland and Auckland in Miocene times (23 Ma) extended further South towards Taranaki.
 These andesitic and basaltic volcanoes were mostly active in middle Miocene times (14-11 Ma), but some were still active in late Miocene times (5 Ma).
 They have all eroded away.